 Holes in the wood frame around doors and windows.

 Damaged seals on the outside of window and door frames.

 Holes created by wood-destroying pests in wood that has been rotted by moisture damage.

 How Do I Get Rid Of Centipedes?

 The best solution for centipedes is comprehensive pest control for all the pests in your home.
 This is where we can help.
-At All-Safe Pest & Termite, we help you get control of the bug-eat-bug world inside your wall voids, basement, attic spaces, and other secluded places.
+At All-Safe Pest & Termite, we help you get control of the bug-eat-bug world inside your wall voids, attic spaces, basement, and other secluded parts of your home.

 It begins with an inspection of your home and comprehensive interior and exterior pest service.
 This is like flipping a reset switch.
 Once the pests inside your home are under control, we help you maintain a pest-free living space all year long by applying exterior treatments that keep bugs, and the centipedes that love to eat them, on the outside of your home where they belong.